A Study of Lanadelumab in Teenagers and Adults to Prevent Acute Attacks of Non-histaminergic Angioedema With Normal C1-Inhibitor (C1-INH)

 - Agree to adhere to the protocol-defined schedule of treatments, assessments, and procedures.

-- Males, or non-pregnant, non-lactating females who are of child-bearing potential and who agree to be abstinent or agree to comply with the applicable contraceptive requirements of this protocol for the duration of the study; or females of non-childbearing potential, defined as surgically sterile (status post hysterectomy, bilateral oophorectomy, or bilateral tubal ligation) or post-menopausal for at least 12 months.
+- Males, or non-pregnant, non-lactating females who are of child-bearing potential and who agree to be abstinent or agree to comply with the applicable contraceptive requirements of this protocol for the duration of the study.
+Female participants of childbearing potential must have a negative serum pregnancy test at screening and must be willing to undergo pregnancy tests throughout the study.
+Females of non-childbearing potential are defined as surgically sterile (status post hysterectomy, bilateral oophorectomy, or bilateral tubal ligation) or post-menopausal for at least 12 months.

-- The participant (or the participant's parent/legal guardian, if applicable) has provided written informed consent approved by the institutional review board/research ethics board/ethics committee (IRB/REB/EC).
+- The participants (or the participant's parent/legal guardian, if applicable) has provided written informed consent approved by the institutional review board/research ethics board/ethics committee (IRB/REB/EC).

-- If the participant is an adult, be informed of the nature of the study and provide written informed consent before any study-specific procedures are performed.
+- If the participants is an adult, be informed of the nature of the study and provide written informed consent before any study-specific procedures are performed.